 Financial Condition.
-For the year ended December 31, 2013, the Company incurred a consolidated net loss of \$66.8 million and had an accumulated deficit of \$262.2 million.
-From inception to December 31, 2013, the Company has incurred significant net losses and has funded its operations primarily through equity offerings, issuances of debt, borrowings under its secured debt financing arrangements and revenues earned primarily from the sale of ethanol and related products.
-The Company's cash and cash equivalents at December 31, 2013 totaled \$24.6 million which is primarily being used for the following: (i) operating activities and startup production of isobutanol at the Agri-Energy Facility; (ii) operating activities at its corporate headquarters in Colorado, including research and development work; (iii) capital improvements primarily associated with its Agri-Energy Facility; (iv) costs associated with optimizing isobutanol production technology; (v) costs associated with the ongoing litigation with Butamax; and (vi) debt service obligations.
+For the year ended December 31, 2014, the Company incurred a consolidated net loss of \$41.1 million and had an accumulated deficit of \$303.3 million.
+The Company's cash and cash equivalents at December 31, 2014 totaled \$6.4 million which is primarily being used for the following: (i) operating activities and completion of the side-by-side configuration of the Agri-Energy Facility; ii) operating activities at its corporate headquarters in Colorado, including research and development work; (iii) capital improvements primarily associated with its Agri-Energy Facility; (iv) costs associated with optimizing isobutanol production technology; (v) costs associated with the ongoing litigation with Butamax Advanced Biofuels LLC ("Butamax"), a joint venture vetween BP p.l.c. ("BP") and E. I. du Pont de Nemours and Company ("DuPont"); and (vi) debt service obligations.
 The Company expects to incur future net losses as it continues to fund the development and commercialization of its product candidates.
 The Company's transition to profitability is dependent upon, among other things, the successful development and commercialization of its product candidates and the achievement of a level of revenues adequate to support the Company's cost structure.
 The Company may never achieve profitability or positive cash flows, and unless and until it does, the Company will continue to need to raise additional cash.
 Management intends to fund future operations through additional private and/or public offerings of debt or equity securities.
-In addition, the Company may seek may seek additional capital through arrangements with strategic partners or from other sources, it may seek to restructure its secured debt with TriplePoint and it will continue to address its cost structure.
+In addition, the Company may seek additional capital through arrangements with strategic partners or from other sources, it may seek to restructure its secured debt and it will continue to address its cost structure.

 Notwithstanding, there can be no assurance that the Company will be able to raise additional funds, or achieve or sustain profitability or positive cash flows from operations.
-Based on the Company's operating plan, existing working capital at December 31, 2013 was not sufficient to meet the cash requirements to fund planned operations through December 31, 2014 without additional sources of cash.
-These conditions raise substantial doubt about the Company's ability to continue as a going concern.
+Based on the Company's operating plan, existing working capital at December 31, 2014 was not sufficient to meet the cash requirements to fund planned operations through December 31, 2015 without additional sources of cash.
+These conditions raise substantial doubt about the Company's ability to continue as a going concern at December 31, 2014.
+The Company's inability to continue as a going concern may potentially affect the Company's rights and obligations under its Senior Secured Debt, Secured Debt and Convertible Notes.
 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern and do not include adjustments that might result from the outcome of this uncertainty.
 This basis of accounting contemplates the recovery of the Company's assets and the satisfaction of liabilities in the normal course of business.
+See Note 8 for information on the Company's debt obligations and see Note 20 for information on the Company's issuance of common stock units subsequent to December 31, 2014.